Yoghurt Culture (10 Caps)

 While milk is heating boil sufficient water to pre-heat the flask/s

-Dissolve content of capsule in 1 cup of heated milk (stir to ensure even distribution)
+Dissolve the content of the capsule in 1 cup of heated milk (stir to ensure even distribution)

 Add the dissolved mixture back to the milk and stir to incorporate